bnsairam14/LeetcodeSql50/README.md

 Welcome to my **LeetCode SQL50 Solutions** repository!
 This repo contains **clean and easy-to-understand MySQL solutions** for all 50 SQL problems.
 Perfect for **interview preparation** and **learning SQL quickly**.

-I am **B.N.
-Sairam**, and I create SQL tutorials on YouTube to help beginners and data enthusiasts.

 ---

 ## 📌 Contact & Connect